microsoft/vscode-notebook-testdata/roadmap.md

 - Metadata
   - [ ] Cell metadata which controls the renderings of cells, like `editable`, `execution_count`
   - [ ] Output metadata, like whether the output should be rendered in an isolated context.
+- Comm between output and extension
+  - [ ] 2️⃣  API for extensions to talk to the output rendered in webview

 Fulls lists of cell types, output mime types and metadata we may want to support are listed below.